youneskazemi/Social-Media-University-Project/README.md

 5.all posts shows in the main page
 6.you can login with your email
 7.if you forgot your password you can retrive it by sending an emal

+IMPORTANT : Don't Forgot to config your settings in SocialMedia/settings.py